Chad Morgan: Personal life and death

 Morgan was hospitalised for 14 months from December 1954 following a collision between his motorcycle and a car.
 His injuries included two broken ribs, broken hand and broken leg, which subsequently prevented doing "hard physical work, [so he] turned to singing."
 At age 47, the singer suffered a stroke.

 He married fellow singer Pam Mitchell in 1957.
-The couple had three children, Allan, Chad Jr. and Janelle.
+The couple had three children, Chad Jr., Allan and Janelle.
 Morgan's second marriage was to Joanie, lasting from 1985 to 2017 (her death).
 He also admitted to being a heavy drinker and smoker.
 After their wedding, Morgan gave up drinking and smoking.

 As of 2004, he had resided in Bli Bli, Queensland.

 In 2008, false rumours of his death began to surface after an erroneous announcement on radio 4GY.
-The radio station later apologized for the rumour.
+The radio station later apologised for the rumour.

-Morgan's biographical documentary film I'm Not Dead Yet was directed by Janine Hosking and released in 2011.
-Australian writer Anna Rose published his biography Chad Morgan − Seventy Years in the Making in 2022.
+Morgan's biographical documentary film, I'm Not Dead Yet, was directed by Janine Hosking and released in 2011.
+The Australian writer Anna Rose published his biography, Chad Morgan − Seventy Years in the Making, in 2022.

-Morgan died on 1 January 2025, at the age of 91.
+Morgan died on 1 January 2025 at the age of 91.